Helpful Tips on DIY Pest Control for Apartment Renters

 Inspecting for roaches under fridge

-The usual suspects when it comes to pest problems in apartment complexes are bed bugs, cockroaches, flies, wasps, rodents (like rats, mice, and even possums) and birds (namely pigeons).
-Once you know the pest you have and even the type you can then go about a more focused pest control approach.
+The usual suspects concerning pest problems in apartment complexes are bed bugs, cockroaches, flies, wasps, rodents (like rats, mice, and even possums), and birds (pigeons).
+Once you know your pest and even the type, you can go about a more focused pest control approach.

-If you are able to spot a pest, closely observe them and take note of their physical characteristics and their habits.
+If you can spot a pest, closely observe them and note their physical characteristics and habits.
 Do they have wings and/or antennae?
 Can they crawl up walls?
 How many legs do they have?
 Where are they most active?
-What evidences do they leave behind (droppings, eggs, etc.)?
+What evidence do they leave behind (droppings, eggs, etc.)?
 Answer these questions when making your observations.

-It may even be helpful to snap a close-up photo of the pest and compare with images found online of pests.
-You can even share it with a local cooperative Extension Service or our staff here at Solutions Pest & Lawn to help with identification.
+It may even be helpful to snap a close-up photo of the pest and compare it with images found online of pests.
+You can even share it with a local cooperative Extension Service or our Solutions Pest & Lawn staff to help with identification.

 Our pest control library is chock-full of helpful articles and how-to guides you can check out depending on specific pests.
-This can help you to come up with a treatment approach as well as what the best products are for a particular type of pest.
+This can help you come up with a treatment approach and the best products for a particular type of pest.

 Inspection

-An inspection goes hand in hand with identifying your pest problem.
-Once you know what pest you are dealing with, you will need to carefully inspect your home to locate what areas the pest is active.
+An inspection is essential to identify your pest problem.
+Once you know what pest you are dealing with, you will need to carefully inspect your home to locate where the pest is active.

 Where to Inspect

 If you have a rodent, you may need to look in areas along the perimeter of your apartment.
 Rodents like to move along walls and tight spaces.
-The kitchen will be the main area to inspect since that's where they will most likely find food to eat.
+The kitchen will be the main area to inspect since they will likely find food.
 Dark areas like closets and vents should also be checked.

 If you have cockroaches, look in your kitchen and bathrooms where there is moisture or warmth.
-Check under appliances, behind your fridge, in your cabinets, around electronics, and other dark, secluded areas where roaches try to stay out of sight.
+Check under appliances, behind your fridge, cabinets, electronics, and other dark, secluded areas where roaches try to stay out of sight.

-For bed bugs, check your bedding, bed sheets, folds of your mattress, under couch cushions, around picture frames, and in your drawers.
+Check your bedding, bed sheets, mattress folds, under couch cushions, around picture frames, and drawers for bed bugs.

 What To Look For

-Look for live pests themselves while they are active or any traces of their activity through their droppings.
-Cockroaches leave their droppings on areas where they frequent and they have a musty smell.
+Look for live pests while they are active or any traces of their activity through their droppings.
+Cockroaches leave their droppings in areas they frequent, and they have a musty smell.
 They will also cast aside egg casings.

-For rodents, you should look for bite or claw marks as well as where rodent droppings or urine have been left behind.
-For bed bugs, dark reddish-brown fecal deposits should be checked around your bedding and mattress.
+For rodents, you should look for bite or claw marks and where rodent droppings or urine have been left behind.
+Dark reddish-brown fecal deposits should be checked around your bedding and mattress for bed bugs.

 Treatment